cyyapye/ycy.pw/content/posts/what-makes-an-elite-team-qualitative-characteristics.md

 ### Accountable

 One of the most rewarding aspects of working with an elite team is you get full autonomy.
 The reason for the autonomy is so the team can make decisions rapidly, unencumbered by elaborate committee approvals.
 According to the DORA report, companies with > 5,000 employees tend to have elaborate change approval processes.
 This is one reason why larger companies tend to have lower performing teams (though there are well known exceptions).
-But with the freedom to exercise judgement comes the accountability for the consequences resulting from the actions of inactions.
+But with the freedom to exercise judgement comes the accountability for the consequences resulting from the actions or inactions.

 Autonomy and accountability are two sides of the same coin.